nharsch/Game-220/docs/Game 220 Week 07.md

 ### Other major DAWs
 - Reaper
 	- Cheaper than Pro Tools, easier to use (IMHO)
-- Ableton
-	- Focuses on Music Production
-	- Purpose built for live performance
-	- Simpler than Pro Tools, more consistent design
-	- Not purpose built for Pro Audio
 - Logic
 	- Apple only
 	- Very similar to Pro Tools, not as deep